home-assistant/home-assistant.io/source/_integrations/ozw.markdown

 add a device (node) to the Z-Wave network.
 Call the service and then perform the device-specific procedure, according to the device manual, to add your device to the network.
-Make sure the controller is connected to the host where the QT-OpenZwave daemon is running, when performing this operation.
+Make sure the controller is connected to the host where the ozwdaemon is running, when performing this operation.

 | Service Data Attribute | Required | Description                                                                                                                                                                                                                                      |
 | ---------------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |